New Zealand PAYE Tax Rates 2025 & 2026

 - However, being "in" a tax bracket doesn't mean you pay that PAYE income tax rate on everything you earn.
 The way New Zealand's tax system works means that anyone with higher taxable incomes is subject to higher income tax rates, and people with lower taxable incomes are subject to lower income tax rates.

 - Tax brackets exist when the government divides your taxable income into chunks, with each chunk taxed at its corresponding rate.
-This means that whatever your tax bracket is, you won't pay that tax rate on your entire taxable income.
-Instead, you'll pay it proportionally to the IRD's tax bracket.
-Let's take two examples (using pre 31 July 2024 tax rates):
+This means you don’t pay a single tax rate across your entire income—only the part of your income that falls into each bracket gets taxed at that rate.
+Here’s how it applies, with examples based on the tax brackets effective from 1 April 2025:

 What is a Marginal Tax Rate?